-To remove a user, select his or her name and then "Remove."
-This will also remove all data contributed by that user, including: labels, labeled instances, and transcript utterances.
-To add a user type his or her user name into the white bar marked "Username."
+To add a user, type his or her user name into the white bar marked "Username."
 Note that a username is specific to V-Note and may be different that his or her actual name or email.
-Verify the username with the person before adding him or her.
+Verify the username with the person before adding him or her; these will NOT be his or her email address.